-Reasonable minds could not differ as to whether it encourages actions
+(ii) Reasonable minds could not differ as to whether it encourages actions to elect or defeat one or more clearly identified candidates, public office holders, or the placement of a ballot question on the ballot or the adoption or defeat of any ballot question or encourages some other kind of action;

-1 to elect or defeat one or more clearly identified candidates, public office 2 holders, or the placement of a ballot question on the ballot or the 3 adoption or defeat of any ballot question or encourages some other kind 4 of action; 5 (10) "Immediate family," a spouse of a candidate or public office holder, or a person under 6 the age of eighteen years who is claimed by that candidate or public office holder or 7 that candidate's or public office holder's spouse as a dependent for federal income tax 8 purposes or any relative within the third degree of kinship of the candidate or the 9 candidate's spouse, and the spouses of such relatives; 10 (11) "Independent expenditure," an expenditure made by a person, organization, political 11 committee, or political party to expressly advocate the election or defeat of a clearly 12 identified candidate or the placement of a ballot question on the ballot or the 13 adoption or defeat of any ballot question, but which is not made to, controlled by, 14 coordinated with, requested by, or made upon consultation with a candidate, political 15 committee, or agent of a candidate or political committee.
-The term does not include 16 administration and solicitation of any contribution for a political action committee 17 established by an organization and associated expenses, nor the use of an 18 organization's real or personal property located on its business premises for such 19 purposes; 20 (12) "In-kind," a good or service provided at no charge or for less than its fair market 21 value.
-The term does not include the value of services provided by a person as a 22 volunteer for or on behalf of any candidate, political committee, or political party, 23 including the free or discounted use of any person's residence or office; 24 (13) "Legislative office," the Senate and the House of Representatives of the South
+(10) "Immediate family," a spouse of a candidate or public office holder, or a person under the age of eighteen years who is claimed by that candidate or public office holder or that candidate's or public office holder's spouse as a dependent for federal income tax purposes or any relative within the third degree of kinship of the candidate or the candidate's spouse, and the spouses of such relatives;

+(11) "Independent expenditure," an expenditure made by a person, organization, political committee, or political party to expressly advocate the election or defeat of a clearly identified candidate or the placement of a ballot question on the ballot or the adoption or defeat of any ballot question, but which is not made to, controlled by, coordinated with, requested by, or made upon consultation with a candidate, political committee, or agent of a candidate or political committee.
+The term does not include administration and solicitation of any contribution for a political action committee established by an organization and associated expenses, nor the use of an organization's real or personal property located on its business premises for such purposes.
+The term does not include any communication by a person made in the regular course and scope of the person's business or ministry or any communication made by a membership organization solely to any member of the organization and the member's family;